Jack Miller Center

 Q: Beyond the Jack Miller Center, where should philanthropists who care about advancing civic knowledge invest their charitable dollars?

-We host a National Summit on Civic Education every year.
+We host the National Summit on Civic Education every year.
 We convene civics organizations and funders from across the nation to foster collaboration, generate new ideas and build a movement for stronger civic education grounded in our nation’s founding principles.
 The Summit is a great opportunity for donors to think strategically about their giving as they consider investments across the field.

 Contact Our Team